riot/riot.github.io/documentation.md

 ## Plugins

-Riot provides an easy way to upgrade its components.
+Riot provides an easy way to upgrade its components API.
 When a component is created it can be enhanced by the plugins registered via `riot.install`.

 ```js
 // riot-observable.js